wabbajack-tools/mod-lists/magnum_opus/readme.md

 Open “Game Folder Files”
 Copy everything in this folder.
 Paste it into your Fallout 4 directory (steam/steamapps/common/Fallout 4).
   *  Just to be really clear about this: do not copy/paste the entire folder.
 Only the **contents** of Game Folder Files.
-It's only six individual little files totaling under 2 MB.
+It's only six individual little files totaling around 8 MB.

 #### This section is **optional but highly recommended**.
 It can be done at any time before or after installation.